 It would be a lot more convincing if they could fix the SSL issue and encourage more buyers to leave reviews or feedbacks.

 4 – When it comes to the health, beauty and fitness niche, product competition is inevitable and one of your biggest rivals would be Amazon.
 On the giant marketplace alone, there are hundreds if not thousands of selections, most of which yield quality, affordability, and also customer satisfaction.
-That’s the kind of eCommerce elements that will work to your advantage which Market Health seems to lack.
+That’s the kind of eCommerce element that will work to your advantage which Market Health seems to lack.

 6 – Lastly, they don’t provide any resources about affiliate promotion.
 You know a website is necessary, but how do you convert traffic into sales effectively?
 If you are just going to plaster links all over your blog, the results will be disappointing.